shahcompbio/wgd_estimation/README.md

 # Calc WGD pipeline
-A simple pipeline for running estimating WGD status with Isabl consensus somatic maf and ReMixT post-processing results.
+A simple pipeline for running estimating WGD status with Isabl ReMixT post-processing results.

 ## Install
 Cloning the directory is enough.
 However, you need to provide an accurate Isabl sample ID.
 See example in the next section.